“It will all be better in the end, and if it is not better, it must not be the end yet.”

 I begin to notice these if only for their repeated persistence.

-And, at least for me, these memories become more and more interesting until I am compelled to figure them out.
+These memories become more and more interesting until I am compelled to figure them out.
 I have several mysterious or “cryptic” memories like this in my life.

 I see West Point very clearly, the visuals and smells of it.

-I remember tiny, sparkling rivulets of crystal clear rainwater meandering merrily down the road where I lived.
+I see tiny, sparkling rivulets of crystal clear rainwater meandering merrily down the road where I lived.
 I remember gentle sunshine filtering through leafy, overhead ceilings of oak and pine, and the soft, warm breeze which carried with it the sweet smell of green, neatly cut military grass.

 I remember the incense-like stain of red and gold marigolds, which adhered to my hands like golden finger paint, from giant seed pods broken open with a pleasing snap.

-It’s like I’m reliving that summer, or at least a part of it, in which there was a birthday party at the end of the road at a house where a girl I knew from school lived.
+It’s like I’m reliving that summer, or at least a part of it, in which there was a birthday party at the end of the road at a house, where a girl I knew from school lived.

 She was slightly older than me.